anderslatif/MRO/README.md

 | **All Selected Tables**    | `ALL_TABLES`, `MRO_ALL_TABLES`                                                                      | Used by the test suite.
 All tables will be included.                                       |

 MRO will **never** make changes to your database.
-Credentials are safe with MRO.
+Credentials are safe and kept locally with MRO.

 ---